 When your loved one suffers from addiction, it can quickly become your issue too.
 Unfortunately, if you allow your loved one’s addiction to take over your life, you will become burnt out.
 Then you won’t be able to help your loved one.
 Thus, it’s important to not become an enabler.
 Instead, hold your loved one accountable by giving him or her a drug and alcohol intervention.

 Free By the Sea Can Help Your Loved One Receive Addiction Treatment

 If your loved one is suffering from addiction but refuses to receive addiction treatment, we offer drug and alcohol intervention services.
-Through our intervention services, a professional interventionist will help you plan out a proper intervention.
-We’ll also help you and your loved one pick out an addiction treatment program that will best suit their needs.
+While Free By The Sea does not have an intervention specialist on staff, they are able to assist clients in finding a qualified professional who can provide the guidance and support they need.
+We’ll help you and your loved one pick out an addiction treatment program that will best suit their needs.

 At Free By the Sea, we know all of the negative things that can happen to an addict that doesn’t receive addiction treatment.
 Thus, we make sure to provide high-quality addiction treatment programs for every type of drug and alcohol addict.
 Whether your loved ones suffer from addiction to alcohol, meth, marijuana, heroin, cocaine, or a prescription drug, we have detox and addiction treatment programs that can help them.
 We also provide specialized addiction treatment programs for people of all genders and age groups.

 To learn more about our treatment center and the addiction treatment services that we offer, contact us today.
 Our staff is available to pick up your call 24 hours a day, 7 days a week.